What is philophobia? What are the causes and the symptoms of this unpleasant phobia and what can you do to overcome it?

-Just as any other phobia, philophobia can be treated with medications that will help ease the emotional baggage and physical symptoms and with Cognitive Behavioral Therapy.
+However, just as any other phobia, philophobia can be treated with medications that will help ease the emotional baggage and physical symptoms and also with cognitive behavioral therapy.

-Antidepressant drugs are used to alleviate any negative psychological and physical symptoms that stem from philophobia.
+Antidepressant drugs are used to alleviate any negative psychological and physical symptoms that stem from this phobia.

 Yet, the main focus is on Cognitive Behavioral Therapy (CBT).
 CBT is considered the most effective treatment when it comes to fighting the enemy called philophobia and most other phobias as well.